pritom169/django-an-introduction/django-part2/README.md

 Django includes a built-in authentication system that manages users, passwords, and permissions.
 However, it does not provide an API interface out of the box.

 Djoser is a RESTful implementation of Django’s authentication system.
 It exposes ready-to-use API endpoints for essential authentication tasks such as user registration, login, password reset, and account management, making it easy to integrate secure user authentication into Django REST Framework–based projects.

+### Authentication Token vs JWT based token

+In Django REST Framework, authentication can be handled either through simple authentication tokens or through JSON Web Tokens (JWT).
+A standard authentication token (used by DRF’s TokenAuthentication) is a randomly generated string stored in the database.
+When a user logs in, the server creates this token and saves it in a dedicated table (authtoken_token).
+For each subsequent request, the client sends the token in the header (e.g., Authorization: Token <token>), and the server looks it up in the database to identify the user.
+This method is easy to implement and ideal for small or internal projects, but it requires a database lookup on every request and does not scale efficiently across multiple servers.

+JWT-based authentication, on the other hand, is stateless and self-contained.
+Instead of storing tokens in the database, the server generates a signed JWT containing user information such as the user ID and token expiration time.
+Clients then include this token in each request (e.g., Authorization: Bearer <jwt>), and the server verifies it using a secret key—no database lookup is needed.
+This makes JWTs much more scalable and efficient for distributed systems.
+However, JWTs are harder to revoke once issued, as they remain valid until they expire, making token invalidation slightly more complex.